mayorD19/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8-A script to add 128  to a global variable.
 9-A script to divide the variable power by the variable divide.
 10-A script that displays the result of BREATH to the power LOVE.
+11-A script that converts binary into base 10.